Blockchain Could Be A Force For Good. But First You Have To Understand It

 It's been used to buy drugs.
 Guns.
 Child porn.
-And launder money.
+And to launder money.

 But high-profile institutions like the World Bank, UNICEF and USAID think it could be a force for good, helping the poorest of the poor.